Northern Lights Finland

 One of the great attractions of Finland is the chance to experience the Northern Lights, or Aurora Borealis, and every year thousands of visitors come here to see them.

-Although the best place to see Northern Lights is the Kilpisjärvi region, in Finland Lapland, the Aurora Borealis can also be seen as far south as Helsinki.
+Although the best place to see Northern Lights is the Kilpisjärvi region, in Finnish Lapland, the Aurora Borealis can also be seen as far south as Helsinki.
 In fact there are about 20 days in a year when the lights can be seen in Southern Finland, the main problem being the high levels of light pollution and the difficulty in finding dimly lit areas.
 As one would expect, this is not an issue in Lapland, where the lack of city lights ensures that there are some 200 nightly occurences every year.

 The best times of the year for viewing this incredible spectacle are obviously during the dark winter months, and other peak seasons are September through October, and February through March.
 In the Kilpisjärvi region, on clear nights during the dark period of the year, the auroras can be seen 3 nights out of every 4 on average.
 Further north, at Utsjoki for example, there is a decrease of 10%, and likewise as you travel further south the incidence also decreases.
 In the Sodankylä region you can see the auroras every second night on average, and in the Oulu-Kuusamo region every fourth night.